Notifications

 During this training program, recruits are required to successfully complete the Physical Abilities Requirement Evaluation (PARE) test twice.

-After you successfully complete the Sheriff Induction Training Program, you're placed in the Sheriff Field Training Program for 9 months.
-This gives you vital operational experience.
+After you successfully complete the Sheriff Induction Training Program, you are placed in the Sheriff Field Training Program for 9 months, which provides vital operational experience.

 Thank you for your interest in a career with the Alberta Sheriffs.

-To prepare for our next competition, make sure you will meet – or soon meet – our job requirements.
+Prepare for our next competition by making sure you meet – or will soon meet – the job requirements.

 Contact